pgagliar/Us_census_94_95/ReadMe.md

 - country_of_birth_mother
 - country_of_birth_self

-So we used only columns with non missing values.
+In the end we used 31 features, with non missing values.<br />
-There are 31 features.

-Among those 31 features, the nominal features are one-hot-encoded and continuous feature stay the same way.
+Among those 31 features, the nominal features are one-hot-encoded and continuous feature stay the same way.<br />
 We end up with 287 features.

 ##2.
-We apply a Anova F-test on the 7 continuous features:<br />
+We apply a Anova F-test on the 7 continuous features:
 Feature name , F-test score, p value<br />

 - (‘weeks_worked_in_year', 22099.531778511238, 0.0)